Lotus Elan: Price

-For the typical Lotus customer, an auto enthusiast, final assembly would be undertaken willingly.
+For the typical Lotus customer, a car enthusiast, final assembly would be undertaken willingly.

 When complete the owner would take the car to a Lotus dealer who, after checking that the assembly had been performed correctly, initiated the warranty period.
 This feature of Elan purchase was quite heavily promoted by Lotus, with print advertisements showing how simple and rewarding it was to complete the construction.

 Comparative pricing

 'The Motor' magazine regularly printed prices for all UK cars.
 A partial extract from its pages provides comparative pricing for several sports cars of the Elan S1 period.
 The table also shows that the Elite was significantly more expensive than the Elan:

 Collectibility

 1960s/70s Elans are now passing half a century old and, as a well respected Lotus and a fine example of Colin Chapman's design philosophy, are valued today as collectors' vehicles.
 In the UK they have an almost cult-like status among auto enthusiasts, commanding higher prices than elsewhere in the world.

 An undocumented number of right hand drive (UK market) Elans have been privately exported to Japan, where they are admired by collectors.
 As with many English sports cars of the period there are dedicated enthusiasts around the world, especially in Australia, Canada and the USA.

 The simple design of the car, with nearly all parts being readily replaceable, makes it well suited for the collector market.
 New chassis, bodies and drive train components are all available.
 There are numerous suppliers of Elan parts and restoration services, worldwide.
-Conveniently, the fiberglass body is immune to rust.
+Conveniently, the fibreglass body is immune to rust.